forward-uiuc/Spring-2018-Entity-Search/elasticsearch-cs-professors-crawler-annotator/README.md

 #### Crawler for Top 50 Computer Science University departments in the USA

 Crawls Computer Science departments of top 50 universities in the USA.
-Recognizes and types the entities as professor, topic, course, journal, sponsor_agency, conference, money, email, phone, zipcode, date, year, course_number, number, conference_acronym using a combination of bag of words, regular expressions and named entity recognition techniques.
+Recognizes and types the entities as professor, topic, course, journal, sponsor_agency, conference, money, email, phone, zipcode, date, year, course_number, number, conference_acronym using a combination of bag of words, regular expressions, crowd-sourced knowledge base and named entity recognition techniques.

+Specifically, for recognizing professor names, we used a crowd-sourced list of two thousand professors in the US and generated variants of the name to improve the recall such that a name FirstName MiddleName(s) LastName could be one of FirstName LastName, FirstInitial.
+LastName, FirstInitial LastName, FirstName MiddleInitial(s).
+LastName, FirstName MiddleInitial(s) LastName etc.

 # Example Document